 So there is a lot of emotion tied to our hair and the face that we project to the world.
 I feel that if I can go natural I may feel a great sense of liberation and relief, or then again I might just feel like a little old lady and run straight back to the hairdressers and beg them to cover my mistake with their toxic goop.

 I suppose in the end it comes down to being true to myself.
 And if I want to live in a sustainable way on this planet then being responsible for gallons of dye going into the environment, let alone onto my skin, is not the way forward.

-And perhaps it is time to embrace my ageing process.
-I am a great advocate of embracing the truth rather than running from it and if this is the case then my true colour should be the one that looks back at me from the mirror.
+And perhaps it is time to embrace my aging process.
+I am a great advocate of embracing the truth rather than running from it and if this is the case then my true color should be the one that looks back at me from the mirror.